BarbyKelly/project-5/README.md

   Treating ChatGPT like a tutor, was useful.
   Before ChatGPT, Developer couldn't imagine getting so many errors fixed without tutor's help.
   It was lovely to be able to ask guidance at any time.

+- Business Model

+  - Developer learned from [Sensical.ie project by David Calikes](https://github.com/davidcalikes/sensical.ie#prior-business-model) how to write Business Model for Kelly's Art & Photo Boutique.
+Mentor Lauren-Nicole Popich guided developer to this project, as an example for Business model.

 # Acknowledgements

-- Developer is grateful for any guidance and support provided by her family and friends; mentor Lauren-Nicole Popich; Student Care, especially Kim, facilitator Kay Welfare, tutors, Slack members, and online content creators.
+- Developer is grateful for any guidance and support provided by her family and friends; mentor Lauren-Nicole Popich; Student Care, especially Kim, facilitator Kay Welfare, tutors, Slack members, chatGPT, and online content creators.

 - Special thank you to developer's daughters Aoife and Ciara, for allowing their beautiful art to be part of this e-commerce project, for creating a unique Logo based on Developer's ideas for the project, and Aoife's vision for the logo.
 Great team effort.
 And for asking Developer to increase prices for their Art.